Skip to main content

 Includes Operator managed defaults:

-• Managed skills and integrations
+• Managed agent config and integrations

 • Managed AGENTS.md prompt